Running dreams

 Because the bridge and the approach to it is on a curve with steep embankments, and our attention was focused on dropping snow bombs, we failed to notice the train.
 You’d think we’d hear the rumble and the loud drone of the diesel engines, but it wasn’t until it was nearly on the bridge that we noticed it.

-It was a very good thing that we all just happened to be runners.
+It’s a good thing that we all just happened to be runners.
 We sprinted off the bridge and watched the train rumble past.

 We failed to score a single hit with our snow bombs, and after the train moment, we no longer had an appetite for more tries.
 We made our way down to the road and resumed our run.